 Although international guidelines uniformly recommend objective testing to establish an asthma diagnosis, this diagnosis is often made clinically and asthma medications are often initiated on that clinical basis.
 However, physical exam findings and symptoms such as cough, wheeze, and/or dyspnea can be caused by other conditions.
 As a result, up to one third of patients who have been diagnosed with asthma do not have evidence of asthma when objectively tested with pulmonary function tests.
 A false clinical diagnosis of asthma may delay diagnosis of the actual underlying condition, which may include serious cardiorespiratory conditions.
 Furthermore, patients with a false diagnosis of asthma who are started on asthma medications are unnecessarily exposed to both the side-effects and the costs of these medications.
-It should be noted, however, that this recommendation may not be applicable in patients who cannot reproducibly undergo objective testing for asthma (including children less than 6 years old), and in settings where such testing is not available.
+For individuals 6 years of age and older who are able to reliably perform pulmonary function testing, an abnormal spirometry (or challenge test) can be helpful for confirming a diagnosis of asthma, however spirometry can also be falsely negative, especially in individuals with episodic symptoms.
+Objective testing for asthma is not broadly available for children less than 6 years old and, in this age group, the diagnosis of asthma should be made clinically.
+Following the global pandemic, availability of diagnostic testing is limited in many regions, and treatment can be initiated without confirmatory testing when diagnostic testing is not available in a timely manner.
+Individuals should be clinically reassessed, and the diagnosis should be confirmed with pulmonary function testing as soon as such testing is available.
+Consideration should strongly be given to stopping asthma therapy if the individual has not had a severe exacerbation in the last year, testing fails to confirm the diagnosis, and/or clear benefit is not observed.
+Where safe and possible, individuals should stop asthma controller therapy for 4-8 weeks to optimize the sensitivity of lung function testing for asthma diagnosis.
+It is noted that measurement of lung volumes and diffusing capacity (DLCO) are not needed for a diagnosis of asthma.